-Implementing experiential learning in your employee development program offers a plethora of benefits to the company’s functionality and success.
+Implementing experiential learning as an employee development method offers a plethora of benefits to the company’s functionality and success.

 Experiential Learning Theory